learning-zone/react-basics/README.md

 this.setState(prevState => ({
     user: {                   // object that we want to update ...prevState.user,    // keep all other key-value pairs
-        name: 'New-Name'       // update the value of specific key }
+        name: 'Niraj Gara'       // update the value of specific key }
 }))
 ```